p44v9n/deepbreath/README.md

 ## Todo
 - end gif looping after corrent number of counts
+- reset animation view when clicking off / closing popover
+- right click opens menu allowing you to quit app entirely
 - change gif library to either [SwiftyGif](https://github.com/kirualex/SwiftyGif) (can't get working on MacOS) or Lottie or similar
     - to make it easier to track repeats of gif
     - to get rid of the horrible webview zoom/scroll bars
-- make menu popover scale / change size correctly
+- ~~make menu popover scale / change size correctly~~

 ## Roadmap